An In-Depth Look at Leash Walking Equipment

 - May be difficult to use properly for the inexperienced owner

-- May cause continuous discomfort or pain when used improperly
+- May cause continuous discomfort when used improperly

 - May be difficult for some owners to put on dog